devilstein1/hermit/Readme.md

 ```

 The `steinenc` command automatically:
-- Detects your Python version (3.11, 3.12, or 3.13)
+- Verifies your Python version (3.13 required)
-- Downloads the matching version file from GitHub
+- Downloads the correct version file from GitHub
 - Executes it with all features enabled

 > No need to `cd` into the Hermit directory every time — just type `steinenc` anywhere in Termux!